-Michael Jackson’s Sex Accuser And Mother Write Tell-All Books About Alleged Child Abuse
+Michael Jackson’s Sexual Abuse Accuser And Mother Write Tell-All Books

 “MJJ PRODUCTIONS and MJJ VENTURES were held out to the public to be businesses dedicated to creating and distributing multimedia entertainment by MICHAEL JACKSON, however, in fact, they actually served dual purposes.

-Robson, now a choreographer, first met Michael Jackson when he was just five years old after winning a “dance-a-like” competition run by MJJ Productions in Australia, where Robson was born.
+Robson, now a choreographer, first met Michael Jackson when he was just 5-years-old after winning a “dance-a-like” competition run by MJJ Productions in Australia, where Robson was born.

 His family later traveled to California with Robson’s dance company when they performed at Disneyland.